openpreserve/hawarp/README.md

-Spacip is a tool to prepare web archive container files in the ARC format which are stored in a Hadoop Distributed File System (HDFS) in order to allow processing the individual files by means of the SCAPE Platform tool [Tomar](https://github.com/openplanets/tomar).
+Spacip is a tool to prepare web archive container files in the ARC format which are stored in a Hadoop Distributed File System (HDFS) in order to allow processing of the individual files by means of the SCAPE Platform tool [Tomar](https://github.com/openplanets/tomar).

 It unpackages flat ARC container files to HDFS, creates a map that allows